Hierarchical Tri-manual Planning for Vision-assisted Fruit Harvesting with Quadrupedal Robots: LocoHarv-3 Platform

-The weight of the dual-arm system is $1.63$\;kg.
-The spot arm is capable of lifting up to $11$\;kg and drag up to $25$\;kg.
 The dual-arm assembly is primarily 3D-printed (Bambu Lab X1-Carbon Combo 3D printer) using carbon-fiber-reinforced material (PAHT-CF) for critical components and basic PLA material for non-critical components.
 The assembly comprises a left arm and a right arm.
 The role of the former is to hold the peduncle of the fruit, while the latter aims to engage with the fruit and harvest it; the need for both arms, especially in avocado picking, has been demonstrated in earlier work~\cite{zhou2024design,liu2024vision}.
 The left arm has four DoFs (excluding its end-effector), while the right arm has three DoFs (also excluding its end-effector).
-All joints in both arms (excluding the two end-effectors) are revolute and are powered by either one or two servomotors.
-At the operating voltage of 7V, the LX-16A bus servo delivers a torque of about $17$\;kg/cm.
+The weight of the dual-arm system is $1.63$\;kg.\footnote{~While the Spot arm can lift up to $11$\;kg and drag up to $25$\;kg, its end-effector (where our bimanual system is mounted) can hold $2.5$\;kg.
+This limits the weight of the dual-arm system and hence both left and right arms were designed to have fewer than 6 DoFs.} All joints in both arms (excluding the two end-effectors) are revolute and are powered by either one or two servomotors.
+At the operating voltage of 7V, the LX-16A bus servo delivers a torque of about $1.7$ (\text{N·m}).
 To evenly distribute the load, the first joint of both left arm and right arm incorporates two bus servomotors operating in tandem.